NVex0/uWU/CTFZone2023/Rans00kit/readmever2.md

 There're 2 ways here to know:

 + First is, the `VGAuthCGI.exe` has been call and execute the `agony.sys`, no directory specified in `agony.sys`.
 Gotcha, they are at the same directory.
-Open `cmd` in that path, execute `VGAuthCGI.exe` (still appears when you enter its name and tab for choosing file), you will see it display help table, and when you execute with `-h` option, you will know what the batch did.
+Open `cmd` in that path, execute `VGAuthCGI.exe` (still appears when you enter its name and tab for choosing file), you will see it displays help table, and when you execute with `-h` option, you will know what the batch did.

 + Second and the last way, reverse it.
 I dont think that a good point in a forensics challenge.
 But why not, trying loses nothing.
 As i told above, since they're at the same dir, go find and extract it.
 But i see no file like that in `VMware ToolsVMware VGAuth` dir.
 Yep, cuz rootkit hid it right?
 The only way to take it is to using `7z` on the OVA file, and now we can see and extract it.
 Open in `IDA`, provides us a lot of things: